leapwallet/cosmos-node-setup/docs/key.md

 read -P 'A key is named whatever you want.
 Enter they key: ' KEY printf "\nset KEY $KEY\n" >> ~/.config/fish/config.fish

-set PROMPT 'Enter y if you want to create and use a new wallet for the validator node.
-Enter n if you want to use an' set PROMPT "$PROMPT existing wallet for the validator node: " read -P $PROMPT IS_NEW_ADDRESS
+set PROMPT 'Enter y if you want to create and use a new wallet for the validator.
+Enter n if you want to use an' set PROMPT "$PROMPT existing wallet for the validator: " read -P $PROMPT IS_NEW_ADDRESS

 if test $IS_NEW_ADDRESS = 'y'